-Back in March I posted a recipe for the Sloe Gin Fizz.
-If you haven't had the pleasure of tasting this drink, or more importantly, tasting real sloe gin, I highly recommend making a little room in your cabinet for this wonderful spirit.
-Do everything you can to find Plymouth Sloe Gin since other brands may not be the same product.
-Some people say that the best sloe gin is homemade, and that's probably true.
-Just be aware that many of the bottom shelf brands have nothing in common with blackthorn berries, let alone actual gin.
+Back in March we posted a recipe for the Sloe Gin Fizz.
+If you haven’t had the pleasure of tasting this drink, or more importantly, tasting real sloe gin, we highly recommend making a little room in your cabinet for this wonderful spirit.
+Do everything you can to find Plymouth Sloe Gin or a comparable craft brand since bottom-shelf versions may not be the same product.
+Some people say that the best sloe gin is homemade, and that’s probably true.
+The worst have nothing in common with blackthorn berries, let alone actual gin.
 Plymouth, on the other hand, is made using the real fruit and their own gin, and it is absolutely delicious.

 Millionaire Cocktail (No. 1)